Partha Chakraborty

 Projects

-BLAZE is a hybrid retrieval system that integrates syntactic and semantic search, powered by an embedding model trained with in-batch hard example mining.
-It outperforms OpenAI's generation 3 embedding model by up to 38% in bug localization tasks.
+A zero-shot hybrid retrieval system combining dense and sparse signals via Reciprocal Rank Fusion.
+The embedding model was trained with in-batch hard negative mining.
+Outperforms OpenAI's third-generation embedding model by up to 38% on bug localization benchmarks — zero-shot, no task-specific fine-tuning.

-We demonstrated that the performance of existing vulnerability detection models lacks generalizability due to a bias in the dataset curation pipeline.
-To address this issue, we proposed a new dataset curation technique and evaluated six different models, including CodeLlama and Mixtral.
-Our results show that models trained on the newly curated dataset exhibit a 30% improvement in generalization performance.
+Showed that existing vulnerability detection models fail to generalize due to dataset curation bias.
+Proposed a new curation technique and benchmarked six models including CodeLlama and Mixtral.
+Models trained on the corrected dataset showed 30% improvement in generalization.

 Publications